Kashiwade-music/kashiwade-homepage/resources/contact/english.md

 - Delivery date and schedule
 - Budget : As it varies depending on the details of the request, please provide this as a reference first.
 - Scheduled release date of media using my works
-- Availability of public disclosure of achievements : Only requests that can be noticed on Twitter or on my website will be accepted.
+- Availability of public disclosure of achievements

 <div class="info">
 <b>Info</b>